-- C23.1 Companies must have a free, accessible, fair and effective, internal Consumer Complaints handling process that is simple for Complainants to understand and easy to use. - C23.2 C23.1 A Companies must treat any expression of dissatisfaction or concern about a service or good provided by a Company as a Complaint - C23.3 C23.1B Companies must include a message on any invoices to Consumers advising that the Company has a free internal complaints process at no extra charge, and the notice must include the relevant contact information
+- C23.1 Companies must have a free, accessible, fair and effective, internal Consumer Complaints handling process that is simple for Complainants to understand and easy to use. - C23.2 Companies must treat any expression of dissatisfaction or concern about a service or good provided by a Company as a Complaint. - C23.3 Companies must include a message on any invoices to Consumers advising that the Company has a free internal complaints process at no extra charge, and the notice must include the relevant contact information.

-- C23.4 C23.1C Companies (excluding Transpower) who directly invoice Consumers must include on Consumer invoices information about the existence, nature of, and contact details for the Electricity and Gas Complaints Commissioner Scheme - C23.5 Companies must accept Consumer Complaints in any reasonable form from a Consumer including written and oral, and via a variety of delivery mechanisms including face-to-face, posted, hand-delivered, facsimile or electronic. - C23.6 Companies must: - Provide information to Consumers about how their Complaint will be dealt with, and by when; - Provide written information about their Consumer Complaints handling processes; - Treat Consumers courteously, and with respect; and - interact with Complainants and any other person involved in the Complaints process (including the Electricity Commission and the Gas Industry Co) in an open and professional manner.
+- C23.4 Companies (excluding Transpower) who directly invoice Consumers must include on Consumer invoices information about the existence, nature of, and contact details for the Electricity and Gas Complaints Commissioner Scheme. - C23.5 Companies must accept Consumer Complaints in any reasonable form from a Consumer including written and oral, and via a variety of delivery mechanisms including face-to-face, posted, hand-delivered, facsimile or electronic.

+C23.6 Companies must:

+- Provide information to Consumers about how their Complaint will be dealt with, and by when; - Provide written information about their Consumer Complaints handling processes; - Treat Consumers courteously, and with respect; and - interact with Complainants and any other person involved in the Complaints process (including the Minister of Consumer Affairs) in an open and professional manner.